 Throughout history, dance — ballet in particular — has played a vital role during times of war and exile.
 Ballet and other forms of art were used to both symbolize and defy great powers during World War II and other times of conflict.
 Today, as we near the one-year mark of escalated war in Ukraine, dancers from Ukraine and around the world are fighting back.

 In August 2022, the National Ballet of Ukraine performed at Steinmetz Hall in Orlando, Florida.
 Presented by the Ginsburg Family Foundation, the Ukraine Ballet Benefit invited audiences to experience Ukraine’s culture through its national artists while raising funds to support those whose lives have been upended by the war.
 The performance, with the Orlando Philharmonic Orchestra, was professionally filmed by the Parable Foundation in partnership with Full Sail University, and the resulting feature film is now available for free streaming.

-The National Ballet of Ukraine's benefit performance has raised over $800K to aid children and families devastated by the war in Ukraine
+Nadiya Ukraine: The National Ballet of Ukraine has raised over $800K to aid children and families devastated by the war

-The war came to ballerina Svitlana Onipko's doorstep in Kyiv on Feb.
+The war came to ballerina Svitlana Onipko's Kyiv doorstep on Feb.
 24, 2022

 Onipko spent two weeks in a bomb shelter in a nearby village, then traveled to the city of Lviv, Ukraine, before crossing the border into Warsaw, Poland.
 “It was an amazing feeling to look at the sky and know that the Russian army wasn’t in Lviv.
 I could just walk, drink coffee,” said Onipko.
 “I was the happiest human in the world.”